ClementBM/clementbm.github.io/_posts/2020-02-12-convolutional-neural-network-on-mnist-with-tensorflow-2.1.md

 ### Gather and prepare
 *see code ref:* [`prepare_mnist_dataset`](https://github.com/ClementBM/Experiment_DeepLearning_Convolutional_MNIST/blob/742cf88d908b1c101728828885382bc9f1bf2509/src/MnistUtils.py#L20)

 Here, we prepare the samples by converting them from integers (0-255) to floating-point numbers (0.0-1.0).
-Then we have to reshape the samples to fit the convolutional layer.
-Thus, we add one dimension, because the first convolutional layer except 4D tensor ([batch, in_height, in_width, in_channels]).
+Then we have to reshape the samples to fit in the convolutional layer.
+Thus, we add one dimension, because the first convolutional layer expect a 4D tensor ([batch, in_height, in_width, in_channels]).

 ```python
 def prepare_mnist_dataset(mnist_dataset):